ProjetPP/PPP-QuestionParsing-Grammatical/documentation/General_questions.md

 #### nsubj avec verbe nécessaire

-Mot interrogatif est dobj
+Mot interrogatif est relié directement au verbe + pas dans un sous arbre sujet (souvent dep)

-* Is there a ghost in my house
-* Are there computers in your room
 * What is the most beautiful country in Europe?
 * Who was the first Taiwanese President?
 * What was the monetary value of the Nobel Peace Prize in 1989?
-* When was Benjamin Disraeli prime minister?
+* When was Benjamin Disraeli prime minister? > -advmod-> When
 * nsubjpass : Where was Ulysses S. Grant born?
 * nsubjpass : Where is Inoco based?
 * What was the first Gilbert and Sullivan opera?
 * Where is the ENS of Lyon?
-* What did Bob write ?
+* What did Bob write ? -dobj-> What
 * Who is the author of Sea and Sky?
+* Is there a ghost in my house -xcomp-> there
+* Are there computers in your room

 #### Question word nsubj